Ajay-kumar-verma/HOOKS-AND-API/hooksandapi/README.md

 # useEffect
+- useEffect run after the DOM runs
-- It is sued for handing side Effect
+- It is used for handing side Effect
 - we can execute whole block or we can stop from executing whole block
 - using useEffect and its dependecies
 - it is used for calling Api or executing some tas